tim-kao/Spam-Mail-Filter/README.md

 # Spam Detection #

 ## Overview ##
 Spam Detection adapts machine learning models to predict whether your email is spam or not.
-The e-mail service [Spam-Mail-Filter](a3-tim@tim2021.de) returns a judgement showing how much the likelihood that your mail is spam with confidence level.
+The email service [Spam Detection] a3-tim@tim2021.de returns a judgment showing how much the likelihood that your mail is spam with a confidence level.

 ## Demo ##
 ![image](https://github.com/tim-kao/Spam-Mail-Filter/blob/main/demo/demo.png)